OtmanGX/libscienceBI/README.md

 # libscienceBI
-Data Collection by scrapy from some IEE, ScienceDirect and ACM
+Data Collection by scrapy from some websites IEE, ScienceDirect and ACM

 Run docker with root privileges :